Ahead of Memorial Day, BBB warns of fake charity scams that target veterans

 ROANOKE, Va.
-(WFXR) — As Memorial Day approaches, the Better Business Bureau (BBB) Serving Western Virginia warns about fake charities that often scam those serving or who have served their nation.
+(WFXR) — As Memorial Day approaches, the Better Business Bureau (BBB) warns about fake charities that often scam those serving or who have served their nation.

 In 2020, active-duty service members lost more than $190,000 to scammers across the United States, according to reports generated by BBB Scam Tracker.
 Veterans across the nation were impacted to an even greater degree, with over $270,000 lost to fraudulent business practices.
 Additionally, 49% of scam victims were over the age of 55.